-Independent Registered Chartered Accountants Vancouver, British Columbia February 11, 2005
+Independent Registered Chartered Accountants Vancouver, British Columbia February 11, 2005 (March 8, 2006 as to the effects of the restatement described in Note 3)

 Comments by Independent Registered Chartered Accountants for U.S. Readers on Canada-U.S. Reporting Conflict